6808/6808.github.io/labs/lab3.md

 the 2-D case.
 With any luck, you\'ll soon be recognizing letters formed by waving the phone in the air while touching the screen.

-You will be working on `processGesture3DWithSamples`, which you can find in GestureProcessor.swift.
+You will be working on `processGesture3D`, which you can find in `GestureProcessor.swift`.
 Here\'s the initial skeleton.

 ``` {#process3d}
 func processGesture3D(samples samples3D: [Sample3D], minSize: Double) {